4sun5bu/Z8001MB/README.md

 ## NEW
 01 Aug 2022 : FPU emulation is linked to CP/M-8000 BIOS
 04 Aug 2022 : Add devpack.zip in cpm8k/diska.
 This file contains developping tools from Digital Research.
+13 Aug 2022 : Remove devpack.zip, and move files contained in devpack.zip into packages directory.